AlexFSmirnov/de-liver/README.md

     - No money / crime boss / undercover cop - ending music
     - Reptiloid / cybord - taco bell thing

-- Update the visuals for operating on cyborgs and reptiloids, connect to endings
+- x Update the visuals for operating on cyborgs and reptiloids, connect to endings

-- Check all text on a different aspect ratio
+- x Check all text on a different aspect ratio
-    - Ideally redo the fonts to use the container size (with styled components theme?)
+    - x Ideally redo the fonts to use the container size (with styled components theme?)